 Lifelong Learning - The classification for noncredit instruction of a community service nature, other than recreational and leisure time, or the retaking of a course under specific circumstances.

-Limited Access Program - A community college vocational program or university upper- division program in which student enrollment is limited due to space, equipment, faculty limitations, or other limitations.
+Limited Access Program - A Florida College System institution technical program or university upper- division program in which student enrollment is limited due to space, equipment, faculty limitations, or other limitations.

-Linkage Institute - A joint program of a designated community college and university with a designated foreign country or region to develop stronger economic, cultural, educational, and social ties between Florida and the country or region, as provided for in s.
+Linkage Institute - A joint program of a designated Florida College System institution and university with a designated foreign country or region to develop stronger economic, cultural, educational, and social ties between Florida and the country or region, as provided for in s.
 288.8175, Florida Statutes.

-Long-Range Program Plan (LRPP) - An annual document provided to the Governor’s Office, which outlines the performance goals and budgetary request for the Florida Community College System.
+Long-Range Program Plan (LRPP) - An annual document provided to the Governor’s Office, which outlines the performance goals and budgetary request for the Florida Florida College System institution System.

 Lower-Division - College attendees at the freshman and sophomore level.